Positive Spiral: Release

+Album contents

 This album consist of only previously released singles, Kore de Ii no?!/Koi no Akuma -She's no Angel-.
 This is her the first album which is released in two formats: regular CD edition and limited CD+DVD edition.
 DVD disc consist of three music videoclips and CD disc unreleased bonus tracks.

+Reception

 The album reached No. 39 in its first week on the Oricon chart.
 The album sold 9,000 copies.